18 Ways to Increase Vacation Rental Bookings and Profits in 2018

 14. Put a financial plan together and identify goals

-Take a step back to make sure you understand your ultimate goal in renting your second home.
+Take a step back to make sure you understand your ultimate goal in renting your vacation home.
 What you decide will affect all revenue-based decisions when it comes to renting.

 15. Focus on what adds value to determine nightly rate

 It may be tempting to identify the cheapest home in your neighborhood and undercut its price, but beware that home is the cheapest for good reason.